iniself/noba/WIKI.EN.md

 pip install git+https://github.com/iniself/backtrader_bokeh
 ```

+**\* If there is an error prompt during the installation and use of dependent packages，It is recommended to create a new Python environment and install backtrader_ Bokeh。Do not install like  `pip install --force-reinstall git+https://github.com/iniself/backtrader_bokeh`**

 # Quickstart
 Backtrader_Bokeh is very easy.
 You only need to import Backtrader_Bokeh in your Python file as follows.
 That's all , then you can to get Backtrader_Bokeh brings many benefits, include:
 1. Get a powerful backend via Bokeh